 On August 1, 2010 Jim Gill came to Faith Presbyterian to begin serving as their Interim Pastor.
 After serving in that capacity for two years, the congregation voted to call him to continue to journey with them as their pastor.
 On September 14, 2014 he was installed as Faith’s next pastor.

 Jim is not only a native Houstonian but also a graduate of the University of Houston.
 He and his wife Anne have been married since 1976. .Anne is an Associate Professor at Baylor College of Medicine.
 They have 2 children.
 Andrew and his wife Meghan live in the Spring Branch area of Houston.
 Abbey and her husband Mike live near downtown Houston.

 Jim received the Master of Divinity degree from Austin Presbyterian Theological Seminary in 1977 and the Doctor of Ministry degree in 1996.
 Jim has served as a Campus Minister, an Associate Pastor, a Pastor, a Church Planter, a Designated Pastor and an Interim Pastor.
 Jim has made the rounds in Texas, serving in Beaumont, Houston, San Antonio, Pearland, Tomball, Odessa and now in Baytown.

-In addition to his pastoral ministry, one of Jim’s favorite things to do is write and play music.
+In addition to his pastoral ministry, one of Jim’s favorite things to do is write.
+He writes a weekly column for the Baytown Sun and loves to write sermons and songs.
 He participates in the Nashville Songwriter Association International events in the Houston area.
 He loves playing his tunes at Open Mics and churches around the Houston area and, of course, praising God with all the Saints at Faith.

 Reverend Dr. Jim Gill